 James Butler, who serves as the chief of staff and assistant deputy director of the State Lottery & Gaming Control Agency, said during Friday’s SWARC meeting the “yay” vote is a step forward for sports betting in Maryland.

-Last month, the deputy director of the Lottery indicated mobile wagering could begin by next February’s Super Bowl, which would allow operators to get a small taste of NFL betting in Maryland.
+Last month, the deputy director of the Lottery indicated mobile wagering could begin by next February’s Super Bowl, which could allow operators like BetMGM Sportsbook Maryland to fully launch in the state.